-Shareholder before completion of the Transaction

-Net effect after the Transaction

-Registered shareholder holding ten or more shares of Common Stock nolder holding ten or None.

-Registered shareholder holding less

-Shares will be converted into the right to receive cash (see "Determination of Cash-Out Price"

-shares of Common Stock

-below)

-Shareholders holding Common Stock in street name through a nominee (such as a bank or broker) Ocwen intends for the Transaction to treat shareholders holding Common Stock in street name through a nominee (such as a bank or broker) in the same manner as shareholders whose shares are registered.
+Shareholder before completion of the Transaction Net effect after the Transaction Registered shareholder holding ten or more shares of Common Stock None.
+Registered shareholder holding less than ten shares of Common Stock Shares will be converted into the right to receive cash (see "Determination of Cash-Out Price" below) Shareholders holding Common Stock in street name through a nominee (such as a bank or broker) Ocwen intends for the Transaction to treat shareholders holding Common Stock in street name through a nominee (such as a bank or broker) in the same manner as shareholders whose shares are registered.
 Nominees will be instructed to effect the Transaction for their beneficial holders.
 However, nominees may have different procedures, and shareholders holding their shares in street name should contact their nominees.